langford-dev/simple-web3/README.md

     await methods.methodName().call()
 }

-// methodName is the name of your method or function in the smart contract
+// methodName is the name of your variable or function in the smart contract

 ```